Financial Contagion in Network Economies and Asset Prices

 62 Pages Posted: 21 Nov 2017 Last revised: 12 Jan 2022

 Date Written: November 19, 2017

-Keywords: Network, asset pricing, systemic risk, contagion, cascades
+Keywords: Network, asset pricing, systemic risk, contagion, risk premium, cascades

 JEL Classification: D9, E3, E4, G12

 Suggested Citation: Suggested Citation